 Time to look at how to improve your Muay Thai fight endurance.
-This article has been a long time in coming (I’ve been meaning to write this series for almost a year now and I’ve been getting many requests from readers), but here it is.
+This article has been a long time in coming (I’ve meant to write this series for almost a year now and I’ve been getting many requests from readers), but here it is.

 So sit down and grab some coffee because this series is going to be a long read — and oh so worth it!
-I guarantee you are going to want to read every word, because it will change your approach to fitness and to Muay Thai.
+I guarantee you are going to want to read every word because it will change your approach to fitness and Muay Thai.

 So read on if you want to learn how to build the cardio to win fights with your relentless energy, dominate your opponents in sparring or a fight, or just more gas to train harder and longer with more sustained energy.

 In this article, I’m going to introduce the principles behind how to get fitter and look at the biochemical processes for HOW this occurs.

 For PART 2 of this series, which introduces the Aerobic Energy system, GO HERE.

 And if you are ready to learn exactly how and want to skip all the theory….

 For PART 3 of this series (and topping 10,000 words), which gives the EXACT TRAINING strategies to improve your Aerobic Fitness for Muay Thai, GO HERE